 Australian car shoppers are generally a well-researched and intelligent bunch of people, trawling the internet for the best option before plonking down any hard-earned cash.
-Whether you want the best small SUV, best medium SUV or best large SUV, we’ve collated all of the most interesting upcoming models into a Top 20 megalist, breaking our traditional format seen in our previous top 10 best SUV articles.
+Whether you want the best small SUV, best medium SUV or best large SUV, we’ve collated all of the most interesting upcoming models into a Top 20 megalist, breaking our traditional format seen in our previous top 10 best SUV articles and other top 10s.

 The automotive industry is undergoing a remarkable level of transformation, with electrification, autonomous technology and revolutionary new engines coming to the market very soon.